Borealis (company)

-Borealis AG is an Austrian chemical company and is the world's eighth largest producer of polyethylene (PE) and polypropylene (PP).
-It is headquartered in Vienna, Austria.
+Borealis GmbH is an Austrian plastics manufacturer.
+As the second largest producer of polyolefins in Europe, it is one of the market leaders in the petrochemicals industry.

 Overview

-Borealis is an international provider of polyolefins, base chemicals, and fertilizers.
-The company has its head office in Vienna, Austria and currently employs about 6,900 people throughout over 120 countries.
-In 2020 Borealis generated a net profit of about EUR 589 million.
+Borealis is an international provider of polyolefins and base chemicals.
+The company has its head office in Vienna, Austria and currently employs about 6,000 people throughout over 120 countries.
+In 2024, Borealis generated revenue of EUR 7,85 billion and a net profit of about EUR 566 million.
 The company operates primarily in Europe, with manufacturing plants in Belgium, Central Europe (Austria and Germany), Finland, and Sweden.
-It also operates compounding units in Brazil, Italy, and the United States, two "innovation centres", its European Innovation Headquarters, as well as customer service centres in several countries.
+It also operates compounding units in Brazil, Italy, and the United States, and five recycling plants in Austria, Germany, Belgium and Bulgaria.
+Furthermore, Borealis runs its Global Innovation Headquarters, two "Innovation Centres", and customer service centres in several countries.

 At the beginning of 2017, the International Petroleum Investment Company (IPIC) of Abu Dhabi and Mubadala merged.
 Mubadala, through its holding company, owned 64% of Borealis, with the remaining 36% belonging to Austria-based OMV, an integrated, international oil and gas company.
-As of autumn 2020 OMV now owns 75% of Borealis, while Mubadala owns 25%.
+Since autumn 2020, OMV has held 75% of the shares, while Mubadala held 25%.
+In April 2022, the Abu Dhabi National Oil Company (ADNOC) took over Mubadala's 25 % share.